jgm/pandoc/doc/lua-filters.md

 This filter converts raw LaTeX tikz environments into images.
 It works with both PDF and HTML output.
-The tikz code is compiled to an image using `pdflatex`, and the image is converted (if necessary) from pdf to png format using ImageMagick's `convert`, so both of these must be in the system path.
+The tikz code is compiled to an image using `pdflatex`, and the image is converted from pdf to svg format using [`pdf2svg`](https://github.com/dawbarton/pdf2svg), so both of these must be in the system path.
 Converted images are cached in the working directory and given filenames based on a hash of the source, so that they need not be regenerated each